Updated: Sep 9

-As I age, I've noticed that I have become more prone to stress and anxious during the holidays.
+As I age, I've noticed that I have become more prone to stress and anxiety during the holidays.
 I think I was conditioned to think and feel that the holidays are a time for family, giving, caring, magic and love.
 Yes but.
 Don't you love that phrase!
 The holiday season has become more complicated.
-It is also stress from family, financial hardships, not feeling supported or cared for, am I enough for folks, making not the best eating choices (hello sugar!!), drink too much, consume more caffeine than normal, and I am rushed, rushed and rushed.
+It is also stress from family, financial hardships, not feeling supported or cared for, am I enough for folks, making not the best eating choices (hello sugar!!), I have that extra glass of wine, consume more caffeine than normal, and I am rushed, rushed and rushed.
 Even when I attempt to not rush, I'm still rushed.
 Do you relate?

 This year I am going to take a more active role in keeping myself sane.
 By keeping myself sane, I know this will influence my 20 month old daughter by presence and role modeling, and I know my partner will also feed on a more calm me when he gets activated.
 Win, win and win!